Eligibility

 How much can I contribute to my retirement account?

-For Calendar year 2024 U.S. law limits your maximum annual contributions to your retirement based upon the least of the following rules:
+For Calendar year 2025 U.S. law limits your maximum pre-tax annual contributions to your retirement based upon the least of the following rules:

 AIARC will perform the maximum contribution tests using the rules above to determine if your requested amount exceeds the allowable limit.
 If your amount exceeds, the limit, AIARC will notify you.